UHD Greater Texas Foundation Scholars Program

 For Early College High School Graduates

 Selected students will belong to an intellectually and socially vibrant community within the larger university.
-The GTF program collaborates with UHD’s five colleges to provide its students an exceptional undergraduate experience as they pursue their degrees and prepare for the future.
-The foundation is attentive to the needs of high achieving students, and provides, not only a personalized academic program, but also the necessary resources to ensure continued success in the university environment.
+The GTF program collaborates with UHD’s five colleges to provide its students with an exceptional undergraduate experience as they pursue their degrees and prepare for the future.
+The foundation is attentive to the needs of high-achieving students, and provides, not only a personalized academic program but also the necessary resources to ensure continued success in the university environment.

 - Peer mentoring

 - Financial, academic, and social support

 - Guided exploration of career fields

 - Access to the state-wide annual GTF Leadership Conference for selected scholars

 - Fall retreat for team building and reinforcing the Gator experience

 - End-of-semester Community Engagement event applying classroom learning to solve real Houston issues